zamilskhan/3docs/source/admin-guide/openid-connect.md

 logout uris (not the server).

 The Gluu Server is very flexible, and supports both server side session management, and stateless session management.
-For server side business logout, the domain admin can use Custom Logout scripts.
+For server side logout, the domain admin can use [Custom Logout scripts](./custom-script.md#application-session-management).
 This can be useful to clean up sessions in a legacy SSO system (i.e. SiteMinder), or perhaps in a portal.